Finnic languages

-The Finnic or Baltic Finnic languages (Note: Other variants of the name include Balto-Finnic, Fennic, Balto-Fennic and Baltic Fennic languages.
+The Finnic languages, also known as Baltic Finnic languages, (Note: Other variants of the name include Balto-Finnic, Fennic, Balto-Fennic and Baltic Fennic languages.
 The term Finnic languages has also been used as a synonym of the extensive group of Finno-Permic languages, including the Baltic Finnic, Permic, Sámi, Mari and Mordvin languages.
 This use of the term Finnic is now considered obsolete.) constitute a branch of the Uralic language family spoken around the Baltic Sea by the Baltic Finnic peoples.
-There are around 7 million speakers, who live mainly in Finland and Estonia.
+There are around seven million speakers, who live mainly in Finland and Estonia.

 Traditionally, eight Finnic languages have been recognized.
 The major modern representatives of the family are Finnish and Estonian, the official languages of their respective nation states.
 The other Finnic languages in the Baltic Sea region are Ingrian and Votic, spoken in Ingria by the Gulf of Finland, and Livonian, once spoken around the Gulf of Riga.
 Spoken farther northeast are Karelian, Ludic, and Veps, in the region of Lakes Onega and Ladoga.

 In addition, since the 1990s, several Finnic-speaking minority groups have emerged to seek recognition for their languages as distinct from the ones they have been considered dialects of in the past.
 Some of these groups have established their own orthographies and standardised languages.
 Võro and Seto, which are spoken in southeastern Estonia and in some parts of Russia, are considered dialects of Estonian by some linguists, while other linguists consider them separate languages.
 Meänkieli and Kven are spoken in northern Sweden and Norway respectively and have the legal status of independent minority languages separate from Finnish.
 They were earlier considered dialects of Finnish and are mutually intelligible with it.
 Additionally, Karelian was not officially recognised as a distinct language in Finland until 2009, despite there being no linguistic confusion about its status.

 The smaller languages are endangered.
 The last native speaker of Livonian died in 2013, and only about a dozen native speakers of Votic remain.
 Regardless, even for these languages, the shaping of a standard language and education in it continues.
 Livonian has gone through revival efforts, and since 2020, one child in Latvia has been taught Livonian as their primary native language.